COURSE UNIT TITLE

 1. Exam questions evaluate acquired information related with course content.

-2. In-class tests; essay type exams; research paper assignments provide relevant venue for evaluation.
+2. In-class tests; essay type exams; research paper assignments allow for course content's evaluation.

-4. All exam questions relates to topics studied throughout the semester.
+4. All exam questions cover topics studied throughout the semester.

 Language of Instruction